Best banks and bank accounts for teens (under 18s) in the UK 2024

 There’s really not much to choose between children’s bank accounts — provided the account has a decent interest rate and no overdraft or fees then you can’t go too far wrong.

-Sticking with a reputable bank is always advisable, as well as reading the small print.
+It’s important to read the small print so that you understand the advantages and limitations of the account.
 For bank accounts, you won’t be able to use parental controls, so be sure to give your teen a stern talking to about spending and saving before they’re set up.

-Or if you’d still like to keep tabs on their spending, a prepaid debit card will let you manage transactions and even block payments, though they usually charge fees for the privilege.
+Or if you’d still like to keep tabs on their spending, a prepaid debit card will let you manage transactions and even block payments, though they usually charge fees.

 Under-18s’ prepaid cards customer satisfaction league table 2024